 Many online businesses use PPC, as it is a resourceful approach to taking advantage of the options available to reach a larger demographic.
 Only 4% of Google searchers continue to look through results after the top five, this means that 96% of searchers only stay on the first page of results.
 Websites that are not high on organic results or advertisements will not experience high traffic or purchases on their website.
 Could you afford to lose out on 96% of customers?
 The greatest benefit for most businesses is that you can accurately measure your Return on Investment (ROI).
 Accurate results of whether you are making a profit or loss, is vital to a marketing campaign and it shows which keywords are working and how to improve.

 The ultimate question: Do I need PPC?
 A business does not need pay-per-click but it is a fantastic start to using Adwords and keywords to benefit your website exposure.
 If you start by using PPC, you can eventually gain the knowledge of what is popular and the type of customers using your website.
 This is critical information that if used correctly will create high traffic to your website, along with purchases if you have an ecommerce site.
 The knowledge you gain from PPC can be used to make your website higher in organic searches, as people may already recognise your brand after a PPC campaign and so be encouraged to click on the organic link of your business website.

-For more information on how Bespoke 4 Business can increase your business's online presence with SEO or Pay Per Click, Contact our team on 01202 684400 or complete a Contact Form and we will contact you as soon as possible.
+For more information on how Bespoke 4 Business can increase your business's online presence with a Pay Per Click campaign, Contact our team on 01202 684400 or complete a Contact Form and we will contact you as soon as possible.